gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/layout-content-css.md

 title: layout-content-css
 section: layoutbuilder
 layout: slide
-class: default-slide
+class: centered-slide

 notes: |

+  Our content is on the page, but it is just kind of... floating.

+  By adding some CSS, we can make our content section visible and start working on how we'd like it to look.

+  In our HTML, we gave our section the class `page-content`, so we can use that name to apply styling from our CSS code.

-  The blank line is just to split up the layout stuff from the text design stuff.
+  The blank line is just to split up the layout stuff from the text design stuff, it doesn't affect the code.

 ---

-## Content Section Style
+## Content Section Design

-So our text is on the page but it's just floating.

-Let's give the section some design, using its name:
+Add to your `style.css`:

     .page-content {
         background-color: #222222;